Notification vs. Formally Filing a Claim: Know the Difference

 Most homeowners insurance policies include a clause under "Duties After Loss" that requires you to report damage as soon as reasonably possible.
 Beyond that initial notification, policies commonly specify:

-- 30 days — some policies require written notification of loss within this window
+- 30 to 90 days for written notification of loss in stricter policies

-- 1 year from the date of loss — the most common deadline to formally file a claim or initiate a lawsuit against your insurer
+- 1 year from the date of loss as the most common deadline to formally file a claim

-Even if your policy says 1 year, your state's statute of limitations for written contracts may override that — and in some states, it does.
-Here's how a few states handle it:
+Even if your policy says one year, your state's statute of limitations for written contracts may override or extend that in some situations.
+Florida in particular tightened its rules again in 2025.

 |---|---|---|---|